 Sit back and relax

 I watch TV while my feet soak, leaving it 45 minutes to an hour until the water is cold.
 If you prefer, you can add a little hot water regularly to keep it warm.

 Use the nail brush over your toes to get rid of any overgrown cuticles, and the file or pumice over your feet, focusing on areas of hard skin.
 You can keep your feet in the bowl while you do this to keep rinsing the dead skin off your feet.

 Once you’re happy, take your feet out and dry them off with the second towel.
 Rinse your feet in clean water, pat dry and moisturise thoroughly.
 I like to add cuticle oil on my toenails too – my favourite is CND Rescue Rxx.
 All my tips for caring for your cuticles work on feet too!

 If you’ve got really stubborn patches of hard skin, you might find that it takes a few soaks to really get rid of them.
+Maybe once a week, for a few weeks.
 But I think you’ll agree this is a really easy, cheap method, and perfect for the summer months when you don’t want to hide your feet for weeks while they are peeling!